portlandcodeschool/jsi/_posts/00-02-03-closures-scope.md

 console.log(foo(x));
 {% endhighlight %}

 How can you access the first use of `x` inside of `bar`?
 Because you've re-defined what that variable means in a _new scope_, you cannot.

 This is called shadowing.
 In this case, it's not a big deal.
-In general, you should try to avoid shadowing variables, though, as you may come back to your code later and not understand why using `x` doesn't get you the first `x` that you declared (because you missed the fact that there's a later declaration of `x`).
+In general, you should try to avoid shadowing variables, though, as you may come back to your code later and not understand why using `x` doesn't get you the first `x` that you declared (because you didn't notice that there's a later declaration of `x`).

 ## Closures

 Closures are basically functions that reference variables that are defined outside of their scope.
 Here's an example:

 {% highlight javascript %}
 var x = 0;